Country Club Mall: Management

 Country Club Mall was developed in 1981 by Shopco Development Company of New York City.
 The mall was acquired by the Edward J. DeBartolo Corporation in the late 1980s and Compass Retail, Inc. in 1993.
 In January 1999, J.J.
 Gumberg Properties purchased the Country Club Mall for $32.4 million.
 Brad Kotz of KLNB Inc. represented the seller, Lend Lease Real Estate Investments, in the sale to J.J.
 Gumberg.

 The new owners, who purchased the mall at auction, are the Namdar Realty Group and Mason Asset Management, both of Great Neck, New York.
 Namdar Realty will operate the mall while Mason Asset Management will “oversee” all leasing efforts.

 Surrounding area

 Country Club Mall is located in Allegany County in Western Maryland.
 The mall attracts residents from numerous counties in Maryland, Pennsylvania and West Virginia.
 It is the only enclosed shopping mall within 65 mi.
 It is located right off of Interstate 68 on Vocke Road.
 The property is bound to the south and west by restaurants, hotels, and commercial establishments, and undeveloped land to the north and east.

-Food court

-Vendors in the food court include: